 San Martino di Castrozza

-In the east of Trentino in the heart of the Dolomites, a stunning UNESCO World Heritage Site, you’ll find the little town of San Martino di Castrozza.
-From an altitude of 1,450 metres, you can look out onto the majestic Pale di San Martino, so close it feels as though you could touch them.
-The peaks of the Pale di San Martino dominate the landscape, and the forests and meadows around this small town give it a beautiful mountain atmosphere.
+In the east of Trentino in the heart of the Dolomites, a stunning UNESCO World Heritage Site, you will find the little town of San Martino di Castrozza.
+From an altitude of 1,450 metres, you can look out onto the majestic Pale di San Martino, so close it feels as you could touch them.
+The peaks of the Pale di San Martino dominate the landscape, the forests and meadows around this small town giving it a beautiful mountain atmosphere.
 San Martino di Castrozza has a long tradition of tourism, dating back to the mid-19th century when the first English and German mountaineers started coming here.

 Passo Rolle

 With a unique view of the Pale di San Martino and at an altitude approaching 2,000 metres, this pass is one of the most stunning you’ll find in the Dolomites.
-It boasts hotels, bars, restaurants and local businesses, and it’s the perfect place to call home while you set out on hikes and bike excursions you’ll never forget around the Cimon della Pala and Cima della Vezzana.
+It boasts hotels, bars, restaurants and local businesses, and it is the perfect place to call home while you set out on hikes and bike excursions around the Cimon della Pala and Cima della Vezzana.

 Fiera di Primiero